motionbug/new-motionbug-blog/exampleSite/content/posts/dark-mode-with-arc.md

 ---
-title: Enable darkmode with Jamf Pro 11 - with a "boost" from Arc
+title: Enable darkmode with Jamf Pro 11 - with a boost from Arc
 date: 2023-10-29
 description: 'Eager to experience dark mode in Jamf Pro 11?
 Your wait is over!
 Enhance your user experience with Arc and a whole lot more.'
 image: images/blog/darkmode.jpg